IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

 openshift-gitops   in-cluster-rook-ceph      Synced        Healthy
 ```

-Wait for a while and check if all pods under namespace `cp4waiops` and `noi` are up and running without any crash:
+Wait for a while and then run the following commands to verify that all of the pods in the `cp4waiops` and `noi` namespaces are running.

 ```
 kubectl get pod -n cp4waiops
 kubectl get pod -n noi
 ```

-## Trouble Shooting
+## Troubleshooting

 ### Storage

+#### Problem

+Ceph pod reports the following error:

-- ceph pod reporting `cephosd: failed to lookup binary path "/rootfs/usr/sbin/lvm" on the host rootfs` error.
+`cephosd: failed to lookup binary path "/rootfs/usr/sbin/lvm" on the host rootfs`.

-  Solution:
-  This is due to missing lvm2 support, refer to known issue [6705](https://github.com/rook/rook/issues/6057#issuecomment-681732903) here:
+#### Cause

+This problem is caused by missing lvm2 support.
+For more information, see [issue 6705](https://github.com/rook/rook/issues/6057#issuecomment-681732903).

+#### Solution

-  Simply install lvm2 on all nodes will solve the problem.
+Install lvm2 on all Red Hat OpenShift nodes.